hakanonal/blackjack/README.md

 # AI Agent For Game BlackJack

-This repository's goal is to train a blackjack agent.
+This repository's goal is to train a blackjack agent using reinforcement learning.

 ## Background and Scope